John Charles Hargrave: Health and death

 In the 1970s, when Hargrave was in his forties, he was diagnosed with bipolar disorder.
-Surgical colleague Dr Phillip Carson noted in the Royal Australasian College of Surgeon's obituary that Hargrave's "fortitude and productivity through the highs and lows of this challenging condition were both remarkable and inspirational."
+Surgical colleague Dr. Phillip Carson noted in the Royal Australasian College of Surgeon's obituary that Hargrave's "fortitude and productivity through the highs and lows of this challenging condition were both remarkable and inspirational."

 Between the mid-1980s and early 1990s Hargrave had four operations on his back.
 Following these surgeries he experienced mobility issues.

 Hargrave suffered from kyphoscoliosis, a disease of the thoracolumbar spine.

 After moving to Tasmania in 2000, Hargrave was diagnosed with severe triple vessel coronary heart disease.
 He recovered well from surgery but, in 2013, he developed severe aortic stenosis and needed further surgery.

 In 2009 and 2014, Hargrave suffered two major episodes of pneumonia and on one of these occasions he required thoracic surgical intervention.

 In September 2019, Hargrave underwent complex redo heart surgery and recovered well, despite a postoperative bleeding duodenal ulcer.
 His lung issues recurred in April 2020, and he was admitted to hospital and then re-admitted within a month of being discharged.

-In August 2020, Hargrave checked himself into the palliative care unit of Hobart Private Hospital and died peacefully on 6 August 2020, with good friends by his side.
-In the days leading up to his death, a number of friends and family reported that he had phoned them to say goodbye.
+In August 2020, Hargrave checked himself into the palliative care unit of Hobart Private Hospital.
+He died on 6 August 2020.